 2 of 7 Tim P. Whitby/Getty Images

-We know what you’re thinking, Jenkins wasn’t snubbed, he was nominated for Best Screenplay.
-True, but he should have also made it into the Best Director category for his masterful work on If Beale Street Could Talk, which adeptly brought James Baldwin’s gorgeous novel to life.
+I know what you’re thinking, Jenkins wasn’t snubbed, he was nominated for Best Screenplay.
+True, but he should have also made it into the Best Director category for his absolutely beautiful work on If Beale Street Could Talk, which adeptly brought James Baldwin’s gorgeous novel to life.

 3 of 7 Frazer Harrison/Getty Images